Hawaiian alphabet

 The Hawaiian alphabet (in ka pīʻāpā Hawaiʻi) is an alphabet used to write Hawaiian.
 It was adapted from the English alphabet in the early 19th century by American missionaries to print a bible in the Hawaiian language.

 Origins

 In 1778, British explorer James Cook made the first reported European voyage to Hawaiʻi.
 In his report, he wrote the name of the islands as "Owhyhee" or "Owhyee".
 In 1822, a writing system based on one similar to the new New Zealand Grammar was developed and printed by American Protestant missionary Elisha Loomis.
-The original alphabet included five vowels and seven consonants:
+The original alphabet included five vowels and thirteen consonants: